zschaeffer/dsp/01-set_up_repo.md

 In this step, you will be using both the terminal and your favorite text editor.

-In this step, you will learn how to complete the challenges in your text editor and then `push` them up to GitHub when you're done.
+You will learn how to complete the challenges in your text editor and then `push` them up to GitHub when you're done.
 We will **not** be doing any branching, merging, rebasing or any of that fun stuff (yet).
 GitHub is also a great way to save your work, even if you aren't done with a  challenge at a particular time.

 There's some important terminology to consider for this part before we move on.